You are here

 Museum of Decorative Arts and Design

-The Museum of Decorative Arts and Design is open for visitors since July 6th, 1989.
-It is situated in the former St. George’s church – the oldest surviving stone building in Riga.
+The Museum of Decorative Arts and Design is located in the former St. George’s Church – the oldest surviving stone building in Riga.
 The entire history of the 800-year-old city is concealed within the white dolomite walls of the building.